 Site Search

-Using GA4 enhanced measurement for site search is our current recommended way of tracking those searches.
-For a tutorial on using it, check out How to Set Up Google Analytics Site Search Tracking [WordPress].
+GA4 enhanced measurement for site search is actually one of the better-functioning features, and I recommend using it for tracking internal searches.
+To learn how to set up site search tracking, check out How to Set Up Google Analytics Site Search Tracking [WordPress].

 Video Engagement